FAQ

 ObjectBox supports Android 4.4 (API level 19) or newer and works on most device architectures (armeabi-v7a, arm64-v8a, x86 and x86_64; note that 64-bit is still only supported on Android 5 resp.
 API 21 or newer).
 Android is supported for Java/Kotlin or Dart/Flutter projects.

-ObjectBox also runs on Linux (x86_64, arm64, armv7), Windows (x86_64) and macOS (x86_64, Apple M1) with support for Kotlin, Java, Dart, Flutter, Go, C, Swift and Python.
+ObjectBox also runs on Linux (x86_64, arm64, armv7), Windows (x86_64) and macOS 10.15 or newer (x86_64, Apple M1) with support for Kotlin, Java, Dart, Flutter, Go, C, Swift and Python.

 Can I use ObjectBox on the desktop/server?